xwang365/portfolio-examples/pytorch/gpt2/README.md

 This directory contains an implementation of GPT2 models in PyTorch for the IPU, leveraging the HuggingFace Transformers library.

-There is one example for GPT2 pre-training: `train_gpt2.py`
+There are two examples for GPT2, the one is for pre-training: `train_gpt2.py` and the second one is text generation `text_generator_fast_one_token.py`

 ## Environment setup